Alessandro Margara

 Software

-Noir is an open source project, available at: Noir
+Renoir is an open source project, available at: Renoir

-For further details, a technical paper about the design and implementation of Noir is available at: The Noir Dataflow Platform: Efficient Data Processing without Complexity
+For further details, a technical paper about the design and implementation of Renoir is available at: The Renoir Dataflow Platform: Efficient Data Processing without Complexity

 T-Rex